Having carpets and rugs periodically cleaned makes them last longer and

 Unfortunately, many of the loosened dirt particles are never removed and

-simply work their way deeper into the carpet pile.
-Use of low-quality detergent,
+simply work their way deeper into the pile.
+Using low-quality detergent,

-too much detergent, or overly concentrated detergent may lead to a buildup
+too much detergent, or overly concentrated detergent may cause a buildup

 of a sticky residue on carpet fibers.
 Repeated cleanings without proper

-extraction will overload the carpet with residues and may contribute to
+extraction will overload the carpet with residues that may accelerate re-soiling.

 Combined Shampoo and Hot Water Extraction